LG vs Panasonic: the best TVs in the world go head-to-head

 Final reckoning

 So, which is the best TV?
-If we're judging purely on picture quality then it's the incredible Panasonic TX-65CZ952; it produces simply the best images we've ever seen on a television.
+If we're judging purely on picture quality then it's the incredible Panasonic TX-65CZ950; it produces simply the best images we've ever seen on a television.

-The TV calibration, carried out by Hollywood colourist Mike Sowa, combined with the THX certification, makes this a key moment in the history of television tech.
+The TV calibration, carried out by Hollywood colorist Mike Sowa, combined with the THX certification, makes this a key moment in the history of television tech.

-But when LG's still jaw-droppingly good flatscreen 65EF950V is half the price, the Panasonic is tough to justify.
+But when LG's still jaw-droppingly good flatscreen 65EF9500 is half the price, the Panasonic is tough to justify.

 Though in relative terms the LG OLED is the more affordable option, and is the implementation of the technology which is more likely to find its way into people's homes, the true AV enthusiast will always be dreaming of the stunning Panasonic CZ950 series.